 Coup de Grace 5E Rules

 If you search through your 5th Edition Player’s Handbook, you will find no mention of the Coup de Grace mechanic.
 Be that as it may, a form of the mechanic still exists.
 From barbarians to forge clerics, these mechanics apply to every class and race.

 Understanding how the unofficial form of Coup de Grace works in 5E requires knowledge of some basic game concepts, including incapacitation, death savings throws, and advantage.

 There are a number of conditions a character in 5E can be in.
-For our purposes, incapacitated is the one you need to understand.
-Any character that is unconscious, dying, or paralyzed is considered to be incapacitated.
-An incapacitated character cannot take any actions or reactions.
-Anyone attacking an incapacitated creature always has advantage, and their hits are critical if they take place within 5 feet of the opponent.
+For our purposes, unconscious and paralyzed are the ones you need to understand.
+An unconscious or paralyzed creature cannot take any actions or reactions.
+Anyone attacking an incapacitated creature always has advantage (unless they attack from range), and their hits are critical if they take place within 5 feet of the opponent.

 As discussed above, you gain an advantage any time you attack an incapacitated opponent.
 This is true if you are attacking someone right in front of you with a melee weapon or firing an arrow at them hundreds of yards away.

 Advantage (and its counterpart, disadvantage) is a situational rule that comes into play on some attack rolls, saving throws or ability checks.
 In these situations, you roll the D20 twice instead of once.
 When you have an advantage, the highest of the two throws is your official roll.
 With disadvantage, you take the lowest of the two rolls.
 This means with an advantage you are far more likely to end up with a favorable roll than normal.

 The Player’s Handbook explains a death saving throw as: